Shaikh-Saifuddin-Ahmed/Healthcare-And-Patient-Management-Analysis-Project/README.md

 Age Group & Medical Condition: The 36-60 age group is the most affected by conditions like diabetes and obesity, while older age groups have a higher prevalence of arthritis and diabetes.

-📝 Challenges faced throughout this Project:-
+📝 Challenges faced throughout this Project:

 Data Quality and Consistency: The dataset required significant cleaning to address missing, incomplete, or inconsistent data, ensuring accuracy and reliability in the analysis.